MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Analysis of dataset

 \subsection{Classification Evaluation}

+We conducted a comprehensive evaluation of the MOCAS dataset through a three-class cognitive workload classification.
+To this end, we utilized pre-processed features available in the pre-processed MOCAS dataset, which included EEG, EEG band powers (EEG\_POW), EDA (or GSR), BVP, HR, EAR and AU (see Section \ref{sec:preprocessed_down} and Table \ref{tab:data} for more information).
+In order to categorize the subjective cognitive workload annotations obtained from NASA-TLX questionnaires, we assigned them into three categories based on the literature \cite{grier2015high, favre2021high}.
+Specifically, scores ranging from 0-40 were labeled as ``low'' workload, scores from 40-60 as ``medium'' workload, and scores from 60-100 as ``high'' workload.
+Furthermore, we established and validated these score thresholds through multiple pilot tests, where the percentile statistics were empirically divided into three equal groups.
+The 33rd percentile was determined to be $37.78$ and the 66th percentile was found to be $55.56$.
+These values were then approximately rounded up to the previously mentioned ranges of 0-40, 40-60, and 60-100.

-We further provided a three-class cognitive workload classification evaluation for the proposed MOCAS dataset, using the collected raw data of five modalities: EEG, EEG band powers (EEG\_POW), EDA (or GSR), BVP, and EAR (see Table \ref{tab:data} for details).
-We mapped the subjective cognitive workload annotations from NASA-TLX questionnaires into three categories: scales from 0-40 were mapped to ``low'', 40-60 to ``medium'' and 60-100 to ``high''.
-We utilized a Long Short-Term Memory network (LSTM) \cite{graves2012long} for unimodal classification, i.e., only using one modality as the input.
-We also adopted a Late-Fusion Long Short-Term Memory network (LF-LSTM) \cite{tsai2019multimodal,xu2018dual} for multimodal fusion classification, i.e., using multiple modalities as the input.
-As depicted in Figure \ref{fig:lstm}, in our LF-LSTM model, the raw signals from each modality firstly were passed through an LSTM network to generate time-related local features.
-Then the processed local features of all modalities were then concatenated and fed to a one-dimension convolutional neural network (CNN) to produce predictions.
-Information on the access to the code of our used LF-LSTM can be found in the Section Code Availability.
+Taking inspiration from previous studies\cite{alhagry2017emotion,ma2019emotion} and recognizing the sequential nature of psychological and behavioral signals, we utilized a Long Short-Term Memory network (LSTM) \cite{graves2012long} for the task of unimodal classification.
+This approach involved using a single modality as the input.
+We also employed a Late-Fusion Long Short-Term Memory network (LF-LSTM) \cite{tsai2019multimodal,xu2018dual} for multimodal fusion classification, where multiple modalities were utilized as the input.
+As depicted in Fig. \ref{fig:lstm}, our LF-LSTM model processed the features from each modality through an LSTM network to extract time-related unimodal features.
+These processed unimodal features of all modalities were then concatenated and passed through a one-dimensional convolutional neural network (CNN) to generate predictions.
+For further details and access to the code of our LF-LSTM implementation, refer to the Code Availability section.

-The mean and standard deviation values of the three-class accuracy of unimodal and multimodal fusion classification in the K-fold cross-validation (K=5) scheme are reported in Table \ref{ACC}.
-The highest classification accuracy reaches $74.68\%$, supporting the high quality of utilized data in the MOCAS.
-Then we conducted an independent two sample t-test to compare the classification results of different modalities.
+To emulate real-world application scenarios, we constructed input samples for each modality as 2-D feature matrices derived from one-second segments.
+Our evaluation methodology and data partitioning focused on two primary types: trial-independent and subject-independent schemes.
+In the trial-independent scheme, all samples were randomly shuffled, followed by $k$-fold cross-validation (where $k$=5).
+This process ensured that samples derived from the same monitoring task of a participant were distributed between the training and test sets.
+On the other hand, for the subject-independent scheme, we implemented the leave-one-subject-out (LOSO) cross-validation \cite{zhang2020emotion}.